-A nation-wide study in the U.S. examined the effects of 20 underage drinking laws The objective was to determine their effects on alcohol-related underage traffic crash deaths.
+A nation-wide study in the US examined the effects of 20 underage drinking laws.
+The objective was to see their effects on alcohol-related underage traffic crash deaths.
 Included were laws against giving alcohol to underage people.
 That is, to those under 21 years of age.

 The researchers’ structural equation model included the 20 laws in question as well as other factors.
 These were state economic strength, driving exposure, seat belt laws, impaired driving laws, and beer consumption.
-Naturally, it included fatal crash ratios of drinking to non-drinking drivers under 21.
+Of course, it included fatal crash ratios of drinking to non-drinking drivers under 21.

-Eleven of the 20 laws were found ineffective in reducing underage alcohol-related crash fatalities.
-However, laws prohibiting giving alcohol to underage persons had a very large impact.
-The laws dramatically increase the likelihood of such deaths.
+Eleven of the 20 laws were found ineffective in reducing underage alcohol-related crash deaths.
+But laws prohibiting giving alcohol to underage persons had a very large impact.
+The laws greatlyy increase the likelihood of such deaths.

 But the results are not surprising.

 Evidence from groups around the world Research shows that when parents serve their children alcohol, drinking problems are reduced.
 Such groups familiar to most people include Jews, Italians, French, Greeks, Portuguese and Spaniards.